Our commitment to conserving our resources:

 Most hotels talk about conserving consists of a small card asking you to use your towel more than once.
 The cynics will rightfully see this is a simple plan to do less work rather than and effort towards any meaningful conservation.
 When remodeling the Amigo, we were in a unique position to update systems in order to ease our use of valuable resources, make your experience better and hopefully save us a few bucks in the long run!
 Here is a list of changes we have made and systems we have implemented that impact our natural resources:

 Water: Living along the Arkansas River, which is used extensively for irrigation and even a Nestle bottle water plan, we are constantly reminded about our water usage.
 We do, after all, live in the high desert.
 To that end, we are happy to report that we have reduced our water usage by over 30% since inheriting the property, which translates to tens of thousands of gallons.
-We accomplished this by installing low flow shower heads and toilets, and converting our landscaping to a much more water-sensible drip-irrigation system growing native and hearty plants.
+We accomplished this by installing low flow shower heads and toilets, and converting our landscaping to a much more water-sensible drip-irrigation system growing hearty plants.
 We have plans for more landscape conversion that should help us reduce our consumption even further.

 Electricity: We use a surprisingly limited amount of power at the motel (less than a lot of large homes, in fact).
 We aided this by converting just about every light on our property to LED.
 From the lobby to the bathrooms to the exterior, you'll find LED bulbs.
 In addition, we have installed newer, more efficient air-conditioners in the rooms to reduce load during the warmer months and removed fridges from the room (though we are happy to give you a mini-fridge if needed!).
 All of this has resulted in power usage savings of about 35%